 The power of testimonials has only grown in recent years as more commerce has evolved into e-commerce, so displaying reviews on your site is an outstanding—and relatively simple—way to enhance your UX by giving users all the more reason to trust your brand.

-Of course, since it’s so easy to create fake reviews in one form or another, one of the most effective ways of sharing social proof is by using reviews from a third-party site such as Trustpilot or Capterra.
+Of course, since it’s so easy to create fake reviews in one form or another, one of the most effective ways of sharing social proof is by using reviews from a third-party site such as Trustpilot.

 First-party reviews can work well as long as you present them with sufficient context about the reviewer and, if applicable, their organization/background—particularly if you’re a B2B outfit.